Schools and Child Care

 COVID-19 Vaccine and Your Campus

-Staying up to date with vaccination remains the safest strategy for preventing COVID-19 infections, hospitalizations, and death.
+Staying up to date with vaccination remains the safest strategy for preventing serious illness, hospitalizations, and death.
 These materials are designed to support sustaining vaccine promotion, normalizing COVID-19 vaccine on campus, and increasing COVID-19 vaccine uptake among students, faculty, and staff.

 Current vaccine recommendations